 - Assessing the status of project and contract activities;

 - Providing constructive recommendations for alternatives or improvements;

 - Reviewing corrective action items from previous reviews; and

-- Assessing the management organization, experience, knowledge, and adequacy of staffing, work assignment process, project management control systems, risk management, baseline and technical work management, quality management, and Environmental Safety and Health (ES&H)/NEPA compliance.
+- Assessing the management organization, experience, knowledge, and adequacy of staffing, work assignment process, performance and work management control systems, risk management, baseline and technical work management, quality management, and Environmental Safety and Health (ES&H)/NEPA compliance.

-The results (or final report) of each review are transmitted to the Principal Deputy Assistant Secretary and the federal project director in response to the charge to the committee.
+The results (or final report) of each review are transmitted to the Principal Deputy Assistant Secretary and the federal project director and/or federal cleanup director in response to the charge to the committee.